mongodb/genny/docs/using.md

 This uses [OmegaConf](https://omegaconf.readthedocs.io/en/2.1_branch/) to merge the override file onto the workload.
 This functionality should only be used to set values that absolutely need to be specified at runtime, such as URIs for systems under test.

+For an example of when using overrides may be a good idea, check out our docs on [Connection Strings](./connection.md).

 When using overrides or any other workload preprocessing, you can always use the `evaluate` subcommand to see the final workload that will actually be executed.

 ## Patch-Testing Genny Changes with Sys-Perf / DSI